Imagine

 Starting in June 1857, Royal Robbins sold approximately 120 DH&D movements through September 1857 (plus a few later).
 These movements were numbered on a low side (e.g., 4081) compared to surviving high numbered DH&D movements.
 The factory started manufacturing new movements in July, and sold, which I contend came from the insolvency inventory material.
 That is, Robbins did not cannibalize DH&D movements because his new watches had 16 jewels and high numbered internal BWCo serial numbers.

 Again, although speculative, there is evidence that Rice did not take everything loose in the factory.
-There is the matter of tools and fixtures which have been written about elsewhere; not a subject here except to say there had to be a limit of how many items Rice could physically remove and time in which to do it.
+There is the matter of machinery, tools and fixtures which have been written about elsewhere; not a subject here except to say there had to be a limit of how many items Rice could physically remove and time in which to do it.
+I hardly believe he could haul out on the sly work benches, connected lathes and other factory infrastructure.
 This was not a trivial event.
 The watch material alone would weigh upwards of a hundred pounds and require a lot of boxes.
 Many small parts might have been left in the factory because Howard did not want them; e.g., escapements and regulators (Howard made his own versions).
-More importantly, I believe there was an office area, maybe “sales”, containing completed movements and purchased parts that Rice knew he did not have rights to, was locked, or whatever.
+More importantly, I believe there was a secure area, maybe “sales”, containing completed movements, perhaps dials and purchased parts that Rice knew he did not have rights to, was locked, or whatever.

 Many DH&D movements survived with serial numbers between Robbins’ cache and those cannibalized by Howard.
 By serial number, the BWCo could have produced around 600 movements in this range.
 In fact, more than 10% have survived.
 According to my DH&D data sheet quite a few high numbered movements have survived (e.g., 4887, 4883, 4876, 4855, 4849, 4841, 4814 4810); 8% of the 48hundred range.
 Who sold them?
 I claim the BWCo sold them.
 Heck, the Company was advertising weekly in local newspapers the sale of their watches as late as April 14, 1857.
 Here is an example ad in the Boston Post.